J. League promotion/relegation series: 2005

 In the years prior to 2005, Ventforet Kofu were facing extinction due to losing money running into hundreds of million yen.
-Having finished bottom of J2 for three seasons in a row, in 2002 the club hired Kazuyuki Umino as the president who was able to turn the club around.
+Having finished bottom of J2 for three consecutive seasons, in 2002 the club hired Kazuyuki Umino as the president who was able to turn the club around.
 The club started to make profit, attendance increased, and the club's performance improved each year.
 Finally, after defeating the J2 champions Kyoto Purple Sanga on the final matchday of 2005, they managed to finish in third place.

-Kashiwa Reysol on the other hand, finished 16th and had to play this series for two seasons in a row.
+Kashiwa Reysol on the other hand, finished 16th and had to play this series for two consecutive seasons.
 Many believe Kashiwa underestimated this series as they easily defeated Avispa Fukuoka last year.

 The irony was that on December 7, 1969, exactly 36 years before, Venforet Kofu's forerunner the Kofu Club, played and lost in promotion/relegation Series (JSL, at the time a single division, against the two finalists of the Shakaijin Cup; Kofu had been runner-up) against the Hitachi Club (Kashiwa Reysol's previous affiliation), who had finished 7th of 8 in the old league.
 Before the 2005 series, and excepting the 1973 season when as JSL Division 2 runners-up they lost another series at the hands of now-defunct Nippon Kokan, this had been the closest Kofu came to competing in the top division.

 In the final minutes in the first leg, the Kose Sports Stadium blacked outed and the game was stopped.
 The lights came back after 20–30 minutes.
 In the second leg of this series, Bare had managed to score double-hat-trick (6 goals), which is a record for any J.League competitions until Michael Olunga scored 8 goals in a match on 24 November 2019 (2019 J2 League).

 See 2005 J.League Division 1 for details.

 Ventforet Kofu won 8–3 on aggregate and promoted to J.League Division 1.Kashiwa Reysol relegated to J.League Division 2.